-OK, when it comes to this particular point, it really doesn't matter what you laugh at because the reality is that laughter has a way of reducing stress, stimulating your organs, soothing tension and improving your mood.
-The reason why I shouted out Black Twitter specifically is because, I can't think of a single time when I haven't hopped on that app and cracked up in a way that nothing else has been able to consistently do.
+OK, when it comes to this particular point, it really doesn't matter what you laugh at because the reality is that laughter has a way of reducing stress, stimulating your organs, soothing tension, and improving your mood.
+The reason why I shouted out Black Twitter specifically is that I can't think of a single time when I haven't hopped on that app and cracked up in a way that nothing else has been able to consistently do.
 So, if you're able to open up your browser to it, I promise you that it's totally worth your while.
 Not sometimes…every time.

 10. Set a Short-Term Goal